Skip to main content

 Rebooting clears the state in the /run/NetworkManager/devices/ directory.
 This prevents NetworkManager from using existing connections in that directory for devices set as unmanaged.

-3. Verify configuration (after reboot): Check the network interface status; you can see eth1 is now unmanaged:
+3. Verify the configuration (after reboot): Check the network interface status.
+You should see that eth1 is now unmanaged:

 sunrise@ubuntu:~$ sudo nmcli device status